 • 2 tablespoons of honey

-• 200ml squeezed orange juice
+• 200ml freshly squeezed orange juice

 • 2 eggs

-• mild olive oil
+• Mild olive oil

 Elaboration